matspunt/CellSimGMX/README.md

 >>>>>>> 8c8aa0e39825cdd93ab35bc6e99654105238f0c7
 - Gromacs_Run class, generalize simulation setup independent of folder structure (add .mdp parser!)
 - LAMMPS parser, figure out force field definitions in Martini --> use Moltemplate to prepare random Martini system.
 Or is Ksenia going to take care of this?

+Multiple cells:
+- Packing in a lattice or random orientation using either PACKMOL or gmx genconf.

+MSD analysis:
+- Automated sanity checking --> talk about with Shreyas.